John D. Schanz is Executive Vice President and Chief Network Officer for Comcast Cable.

-In this role, Schanz oversees Comcast's national engineering for network and systems operations for the company’s industry-leading cable video, high-speed Internet, and voice services for both consumers and businesses.
+In this role, he oversees national engineering and network operations for the Company’s industry-leading video, high-speed Internet and voice cable services for residential and business customers.

 John also leads Platform Services, Comcast’s industry-leading wholesale and next-generation advertising group.